If we don’t win, you don’t pay.

 Here’s a bit more of an in-depth look at the alternatives:

-- Minor’s settlement trust – This trust is going to require ongoing court supervision.
-Typically it’s the go-to option for settlements that are a bit larger or those that may come with annuity payments while the minor is under 18.
+- Minor’s settlement trust – This trust will require ongoing court supervision.
+Typically, it’s the go-to option for larger settlements or may come with annuity payments while the minor is under 18.
 The minor must be able to revoke it upon reaching legal age.
-The flexibility this option offers is its true appeal.
+The flexibility this option offers is due to its authentic appeal.

 - County treasurer transfer – Under the Probate Code, a system allows for a court order that causes the settlement proceeds to be transferred to a county treasurer-maintained account.
 It bears many similarities to a blocked account but is managed by a government representative.
 While it’s available, this option is rarely used.